none

 Learn more / Apply now

-Generous private support for CityParks Coastal Classroom is provided by The Carroll and Milton Petrie Foundation, the Guru Krupa Foundation, Con Edison, The Coca-Cola Company, The Walt Disney Company, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, the MUFG Union Bank Foundation, the Dr. Robert C. and Tina Sohn Foundation, The Laura B. Vogler Foundation, and the Alliance for Coney Island.
-Generous public support is provided by the NYC Council under the leadership of Adrienne Adams, with special thanks to Council Member Joseph Borelli and Council Member Ari Kagan.
+Generous private support for CityParks Coastal Classroom is provided by The Pinkerton Foundation, The Carroll and Milton Petrie Foundation, the Guru Krupa Foundation, Glenn W. Bailey Foundation, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, and Rose M. Badgeley Charitable Trust.
+Public support is provided by the New York State Environmental Protection Fund NYSDEC Hudson River Estuary Program and the New York City Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Joseph Borelli and Council Member Ari Kagan.

 In partnership with NYC Parks.